FREQUENTLY ASKED ADMISSION QUESTIONS

 Do you accept students from other states?

 Our focus as a state school is on educating pharmacists for Nebraska.
 Accordingly, the majority (at least 75%) of our admitted students are Nebraska residents with the remainder typically being students from immediately surrounding states or those with ties to Nebraska.
 As we expand our applicant pool with the utilization of PharmCAS, it is anticipated that a greater number of qualified students from outside our borders will be considered for admission to our program.
-Non-Resident Tuition Scholarships that waive a significant amount of the difference between resident and non-resident tuition are available and help to reduce tuition costs to more manageable levels.
+Non-Resident Tuition Waivers that waive a significant amount of the difference between resident and non-resident tuition are available and help to reduce tuition costs to more manageable levels.

 Who can I talk to for further information or for questions that I have?